ZarhanMemon/ZarhanMemon/README.md

 🎓 2nd Year IT Engineering Student at Sinhgad Academy of Engineering (SAOE), Pune, India.

+Also having a deep curiosity in Data Analysis and Machine Learning by Scikit-learn.

 💻 Aspiring Full-Stack Developer focused on the   **MERN stack** (MongoDB, Express, React, Node.js).

 🚀 Currently learning **Next.js** and building real-world projects using modern web technologies.